mickelson/attract/Readme.txt

 Attract-Mode Frontend
 =====================

-Attract-Mode is a graphical front-end for emulators such as MAME, MESS, nestopia, etc.  It is designed to be run in an arcade cabinet setup and controlled with a joystick or spin dial.
-It is written in C++ and uses SFML 2.0 (for graphics, sound and input).
-It uses ffmpeg/
-libav libraries for movie support.
+Attract-Mode is a graphical front-end for command line emulators such as MAME, MESS, and Nestopia.
+It is designed to be run in an arcade cabinet setup and controlled with a joystick or spin dial.
+Attract- Mode is written in C++ and requires SFML 2.x to run.
+It can use the ffmpeg/libav libraries for movie support.

 Attract-Mode was developed for use in Linux.
 It is known to work on Ubuntu Linux, Mac OS-X 10.6, and Windows 7.

-Features include:

-- Fully customizable display, sounds, and input (joystick, keyboard, mouse).

-- Display videos, artwork (marquees, screenshots, etc.) and information related to selected game.

-- Supports screen rotation (including auto-rotation to match the rotation of the last game played).
-Layouts can further rotate, scale, shear and position images, videos and text.

-- Generates lists from directory contents, imports game info from MAME and MESS -xmlinfo commands and from catver.ini files.

-- Supports Unicode (UTF-8)

-- Configuration mode
+Please visit http://attractmode.org for more infomation.

 Download
 ========